-An incision is made over the top of the first MTP joint.
-Care is taken to avoid the tendon that extends the big toe.
+Your surgeon will make an incision over the top of the first MTP joint, taking care to avoid the tendon that extends the big toe.
 Any bone spurs are removed.
-If there is inflamed joint tissue or debris, these are removed as well.
-The cartilage on the joint surfaces
+If there is inflamed joint tissue or debris, this is removed as well.
+The cartilage on the joint

-is inspected.
-Approximately 30 percent of the top portions of the head of the metatarsal bone and corresponding bone spurs are removed.
+surfaces is inspected.
+Approximately 30% of the top portions of the head of the metatarsal bone and corresponding bone spurs are removed.

 after surgery in a post-op shoe or walking boot.
 The sutures will be removed once the incision has healed.
-Your doctor may have you perform range of motion exercises on the toe.
-As the swelling goes down, you will be able to transition back into a
+Your surgeon may have you perform range-of-motion exercises on the toe.
+As the swelling goes down, you will be able to transition back into

-regular shoe, usually two to four weeks after the procedure.
+a regular shoe, usually 2-4 weeks after the procedure.

 Risks and Complications

 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

 With a cheilectomy, there is a risk of numbness along the big toe, a painful scar, or an incision that does not heal properly.
 Arthritis is a progressive problem, and you may continue to have pain after the surgery.
 While most patients do well with a

 cheilectomy for more than 10 years, some may need additional surgery, such as a fusion, which removes the cartilage of the joint and joins the bones of the big toe together.
 This can occur in 20-30% of patients with big toe arthritis.

 Contributors/Reviewers: W. Bret Smith, DO; Patrick Maloney, MD; Sudheer Reddy, MD